 Ford/GM CP4 Injection Pump Defect

-Own Ford or GM vehicle with a Bosch CP4 fuel injection pump?
+Own a Ford or GM vehicle with a Bosch CP4 fuel injection pump?
 Have you had to replace your vehicle's fuel injection pump or engine?

 A dangerous defect is causing metal shavings to leak into your vehicle, leading to catastrophic failure and costly repair bills.
 You may be entitled to reimbursement.
 Find out your rights »